gmag11/Paperless_ngx_uploader/README.md

 # Paperless‑NGX Android Uploader

-Flutter application for Android that uploads a single document to Paperless‑NGX directly from the system Share menu.
-This project updates and adapts the original “Paperless Share” by qcasey to modern Android versions while keeping the same simple “share and upload” workflow.
+Flutter application for Android that uploads documents to Paperless‑NGX directly from the system Share menu.
+This project updates and adapts the original "Paperless Share" by qcasey to modern Android versions while keeping the same simple "share and upload" workflow.

 Origin project: Paperless Share — <https://github.com/qcasey/paperless_share>
 This repository is an updated/re‑implemented version inspired by that project, using Flutter and current Android support.